rei/rei-cedar-docs/docs/components/headings/README.md

 <template slot="Overview">
 <cdr-doc-table-of-contents-shell>

 Stuart is our first choice for larger, more expressive moments.
-Graphik rounds out the heading schema with smaller sizes and its simplicity allows it to play a supporting role across a wide range of projects.
+Graphik rounds out the heading schema with smaller sizes.
+The simplicity of Graphik allows it to play a supporting role across a wide range of projects.

 **Usage Considerations**
 -  Heading styles should never end with a period